 The doors to the school will be open at 7:30 a.m.
-After 8:20 AM they will be led to their classrooms in order to prepare for the start of the school day.
+After 8:10 AM they will be led to their classrooms in order to prepare for the start of the school day.

-Students in grades 6-8 upon entering the building should go to the lunchroom until the first bell sounds.
+Students in grades 6-12 upon entering the building should go to their designated meeting areas until the first bell sounds.
 Students may not be in classrooms without teacher supervision.